rafasanchezsalado/control_laboral_django/README.md

 [Working with secret key]

-    Create a new file secrets.py or what have you and put the secret key in that.
+    -Create a new file secrets.py or what have you and put the secret key in that.
 Place it alongside your settings file and place everything secret in there; then in your settings file put from secrets import * at the top.
-Then add a .gitignore file and add secrets.py to this file so that it won't be committed.
+Then add a .gitignore file and add secrets.py to this file so that it won't be committed.-

 [Create super user]

     python3 manage.py createsuperuser

+[Adding CORS Headers for the API REST]

+    -Adding CORS headers allows your resources to be accessed on other domains.
+It’s important you understand the implications before adding the headers, since you could be unintentionally opening up your site’s private data to others.-

+    python3 -m pip install django-cors-headers

+    INSTALLED_APPS = [
+    ...
+    'corsheaders',
+    ...
+    ]

+    -You will also need to add a middleware class to listen in on responses-

+    MIDDLEWARE = [
+        ...
+        'corsheaders.middleware.CorsMiddleware',
+        'django.middleware.common.CommonMiddleware',
+        ...
+    ]

 # Django Rest Framework

 [Installation]

-    pip install djangorestframework
+    sudo pip3 install djangorestframework

 # Angular